OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ### GitHub Actions

 I’m using GitHub Actions as my build server.
-I have 2 GitHub Actions:
+I have 2 actions:

 - Build - builds the artifacts, pushes them to Octopus / Docker Hub, and creates the release.
 - PR Closed - Invokes the destroy runbook in Octopus Deploy when a PR gets closed.